-One of the most clear ways to add a sense of Masculinity to home is with raw textures.
-Avoid polished materials and go for more of an unfinished imperfect look.
-This can really shout masculinity.
-A lack of refinement can be a good thing in some cases.
-Stone, wood, steel, and concrete textures can really make a statement architecturally when rough and imperfect as opposed to delicate and smooth.
+One of the most straightforward ways to add a sense of Masculinity to home is with raw textures.
+By avoiding polished materials, you achieve a more rugged and imperfect look.
+A space that appears almost unfinished can really emphasize its masculinity.
+Therefore, a lack of refinement can be a good thing.
+Think about the textures of stone, wood, steel, and concrete for example.
+When rough and imperfect, their textures really make an architectural statement as opposed to when they’re delicate and smooth.

 Dark and Moody